 Thanks to the H1 chip, the Apple AirPods Pro and Apple AirPods 2 offer "Hey Siri" control, allowing users to make a phone call, play music, change the volume and ask for directions using their voice.

-The old Apple AirPods don't support Siri, though users can still use their iPhone or Apple Watch for Siri control.
+The old Apple AirPods don't support Siri on board, though users can still use their iPhone or Apple Watch for Siri control.

 Wireless charging case